Building whenever

 Build Issues

 On Linux, the build process might complain that some packages are missing: it mainly occurs because the “essential build tools” and the development versions of some packages are not installed by default.
-Taking Debian as an example, the following packages must be installed:
+Taking Debian as an example, the following packages should be installed:

 pkg-config